To book for free counseling, please click this image below

 PACC is one with you as you go through life’s most difficult moments.
 We believe everyone wants to be heard.
 And that is why our lines are open so you can talk with our trained counselors who will help you process these distressing thoughts and feelings.

 Feel free to set appointments with us through our Facebook page – Philippine Association of Christian Counselors – PACC.
-We are utilizing social media and video communication apps to provide counseling & debriefing services and still observing protective guidelines set by our government.
+We are utilizing social media and video communication apps to provide counseling & debriefing services and still observing safety protocols set by our government.

-Take care of yourselves.
+Take care of yourself.
 And we are trusting God to come alongside us and protect us through these troubled times.